davidralphlewis/davidralphlewis.github.io/_posts/2020-01-16-this-was-meant-to-be-the-future.md

 ---
-layout: post
+layout: single
 title: New serial book announcement- This Was Meant to be the Future
 date: 2020-01-16 09:17

 comments: true
 categories: [this was meant to be the future]
-masthead_style: banner
+header:
-featured_image: /assets/images/site/twmtbtf.jpeg
+  image: /assets/images/site/twmtbtf-banner.jpeg
 series: "this was meant to be the future"
 ---
 <p style="text-align: left;">Blimey, it's the year Twenty Twenty, a year that sounds incredibly futuristic.
 We're past the setting of <em>Blade Runner. </em>The world is different and weirder in ways we couldn't imagine before.</p>